EHB-MCT/assignment-2-mitchsaah/weather-analysis/weather-analysis/progress.md

 ---

+### **9. Branch: `feature/visualization`**

+#### 1. Visualization Setup
+**Plan:**
+- Add graphical elements to represent weather data and alert frequencies dynamically.
+- Integrate the visualization seamlessly with existing components.

+---

+#### 2. Enhanced Data Handling
+**FirestoreService Extension:**
+- Added a `fetchAlertCounts` function:
+  - Aggregates alert types and their frequencies from Firestore.
+  - Simplifies querying logic for better performance.

+---

+#### 3. Added `ChartView` Component
+**Purpose:**
+- Create a SwiftUI view to display bar charts for visualizing data dynamically.

+**Implementation:**
+- Created a reusable `ChartView` component.
+- Added logic to render bar heights based on alert counts.
+- Included labels for alert types and counts to improve clarity.

+---

+#### 4. Extended `ContentView`
+**Updates:**
+- Added a new **`Alert Visualizations`** section within the `ContentView`:
+  - Integrated `ChartView` to display alert frequency visualizations.
+  - Dynamically populated data using the `alertCounts` state.
+- Adjusted UI layout to show visualizations only when data is available.

+---

+### Final Output
+#### Features Implemented:
+1. **Weather Data Display:**
+   - Lists daily weather conditions with detailed attributes.
+2. **Alerts and Statistics:**
+   - Dynamically displays weather alerts.
+   - Aggregates and displays alert counts by type.
+3. **Visualizations:**
+   - Introduced a bar chart for alert frequency visualization.

 ## Challenges Encountered
 1. **OpenWeather API**:
    - Initial issues with API compatibility were resolved by switching to the One Call API 3.0 subscription.